jppgks/blog/machine-learning-path.md

 The end goal is to apply these skills and have a meaningful impact on people in "the real-world".
 </p>
 <p>
-At every stop along the path, I give a description together with my evaluation of the contribution of this stop to my machine learning skills.
+At every stop, I give a description together with my evaluation of the contribution of this stop to my machine learning skills.
 </p>
 </div>